gvwilson/thirdbit/src/fiction/iffy/index.md

 Strong mechanical hands took her weight and supported her back.
 She swung her legs over the edge of the workbench she was lying on and rubbed her eyes.
 Doctor Johel smiled at her,
-looking even smaller encased in the bulk of a Marine exoskeleton.
+looking small encased in the bulk of a Marine exoskeleton.
 "How are you feeling?"

 Iffy worked her tongue,